dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-postgresql.md

 type: docs
 title: "PostgreSQL"
 linkTitle: "PostgreSQL"
-type: docs
+description: Detailed information on the PostgreSQL state store component
 ---

-This article provides guidance on configuring a PostgreSQL state store.

 ## Create a PostgreSQL Store

 Dapr can use any PostgreSQL instance.
 If you already have a running instance of PostgreSQL, move on to the [Create a Dapr component](#create-a-dapr-component) section.

 1. Run an instance of PostgreSQL.
 You can run a local instance of PostgreSQL in Docker CE with the following command: